Djones4822/Battleship/README.md

 # Battleship Python project for Remotr python class
 Developed by David Jones and Farhan Solo in 2016 as a project for Remotr, tried having fun while early in my learning.
+Implemented a "Smart Attack" within the Board class that attempts to use some simple logic to figure out the ships locations once a hit has been found.

 # [pyp-c2-a1] Battleship game